Above : Listen to Canticle of the Creatures

 If we listen to the Canticle of the Creatures it’s possible to hear how St Francis of Assisi felt and understood that our life is intimately connected with Creation, with God’s Creation.
 God’s artistry is in everything, everywhere and we as humanity are part of His creativity.
 It is within Creation where divinity and humanity became one, when Jesus was amongst us and it is within Creation that God’s Holy Spirit dwells with us today.

-If we view Creation only in terms of ecology, nature, botany and biology we see ourselves apart from God’s Creation, instead of being a part of His Creation.
-If we view Francis only in terms of a modern day eco-warrior we completely miss his spirituality and the Franciscan charism.
+If we view Creation only in terms of ecology, nature, botany and biology we see ourselves apart from God’s Creation, instead of being a part of His Creation – exclusive rather than inclusive.
+If we view Francis only in terms of a modern day eco-warrior we completely miss his spirituality and the depth of the Franciscan charism.

 In the Canticle of the Creatures Francis displays a confident humility, a humility that rejoices, offers praise, gives thanks and shows love to God.
 There is no demand made of God and no focus on self as can so often be found in modern day “Worship Music”.